cmake-basis/BASIS/README.txt

   (http://www.kitware.com/products/html/BuildingExternalProjectsWithCMake2.8.html).
-  This super-build methodology, which gains more and more attraction in the CMake community, is further utilized by BASIS to not only ease the development and maintenance of separately managed software projects, but also enable the fusion of these more or less independently developed software packages into so-called superprojects.
+  This super-build methodology, which gains more and more attraction in the CMake community, is further utilized by BASIS to not only ease the development and maintenance of separately managed software projects, but also enables the fusion of these more or less independently developed software packages into so-called superprojects.
 In this context, the separately managed software packages are considered components of the superproject.